dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/dapps/rwa/watr-protocol.md

 Watr is a decentralized platform designed to reshape our interaction with natural resources through blockchain technology.
 Its mission is to serve as the digital commons for commodities, bridging gaps between traditional commodity markets and the emerging digital economy.
 Watr aims to create an open and connected ecosystem that enables transparent, efficient, and ethical commodity transactions.

 ## Core Features of Watr

-### Decentralized Identities and Asset Tags
-At its core, Watr introduces two revolutionary concepts: WatrID and WatrAssetID.
+1. **Decentralized Identities and Asset Tags:** At its core, Watr introduces two revolutionary concepts: WatrID and WatrAssetID.
 These features provide a self-sovereign, decentralized identity for both stakeholders and physical assets within the commodity chain.
 This enables verifiable provenance and authenticity, crucial for ethical sourcing and sustainability practices.

-### Selective Privacy and Enhanced Security
-Understanding the sensitive nature of commodity trading, Watr incorporates selective privacy measures using technologies like zero-knowledge proofs and secure computation.
+2. **Selective Privacy and Enhanced Security:** Understanding the sensitive nature of commodity trading, Watr incorporates selective privacy measures using technologies like zero-knowledge proofs and secure computation.
 This ensures that while the platform operates transparently, it also respects the need for confidentiality in competitive markets.

-### Smart Contract Compatibility
-Watr supports both Ink and Ethereum Virtual Machine (EVM) smart contracts, facilitating a flexible and developer-friendly environment.
+3. Smart Contract Compatibility:** Watr supports both Ink and Ethereum Virtual Machine (EVM) smart contracts, facilitating a flexible and developer-friendly environment.
 This dual compatibility allows seamless migration of existing decentralized applications (DApps) and the creation of new ones within the Watr ecosystem.

-### Interoperability and Scalability
-As a Polkadot parachain, Watr benefits from the interoperability and shared security features of the Polkadot network.
+4. **Interoperability and Scalability:** As a Polkadot parachain, Watr benefits from the interoperability and shared security features of the Polkadot network.
 This allows Watr to interact smoothly with other blockchains within the ecosystem, enhancing liquidity and enabling cross-chain exchanges of assets and data.

 ## The Watr Token (WATR)
 The native utility token of the Watr platform plays multiple roles:
 - **Transaction facilitation:** WATR tokens are used for paying transaction fees, similar to gas on Ethereum, ensuring efficient network operation.
 - **Access and governance:** Token holders can access premium features on the platform and participate in governance decisions, influencing the development and regulatory compliance of the Watr ecosystem.
 - **Staking and incentives:** Users can stake WATR tokens to support network integrity and security while earning rewards for their participation.